leonawicz/ProjectManagement/docs/md/func_convert.md

 ##### Rules and assumptions regarding these functions

-- All Rnw file lines beginning with a backslash which are in the main body of the code (beyond the title, author, etc.) and are not part of a code chunk identifier string are stripped rather than converted for Rmd.
+- When converting to Rmd, all Rnw file lines beginning with a backslash which are in the main body of the code (beyond the title, author, etc.) and are not part of a code chunk identifier string are stripped rather than converted to anything.
-- Only title and author are parsed from the Rnw lines prior to where the R code chunks begin.
+- Only title and author are parsed from the Rnw lines prior to where the **R** code chunks begin.
 LaTeX libraries and such are dropped.
-- Standard, minimal LaTeX libraries and other requirements prior to beginning the document are inserted in place of the Rmd yaml front-matter.
+- When converting to Rnw, standard, minimal LaTeX libraries and other requirements prior to beginning the document are inserted by default in place of the Rmd yaml front-matter.
-- Rmd files must have yaml front-matter, identified always by the second line in the document to begin with `---`.
+- Rmd files must have yaml front-matter prior to converting to Rnw, identified always by the second line in the document to begin with `---`.
+More generally, conversion aside, it is expected than any Rmd file has a yaml front-matter section in the context of `rpm`.

 ##### Formatting rules

 - I never use two consecutive asterisks or underscores except to indicate bold text
 - Text with typewriter font in Rnw files is converted to text within backticks in Rmd files and vice versa.
-- Italics or other formatting are not considered.
+- Italics or other formatting are not considered at this time.
+- Lists in Rmd files (like this one), are not yet addressed in conversion to Rnw and vice versa.
+- In fact anything not explicitly mentioned here is not yet addressed.

 ##### Heading rules

-- Lists in Rmd files (like this one), are not yet addressed in conversion to Rnw and vice versa.
 - I never (intentionally) use the two most extreme headings in Rmd files, `#` and `######`.
 I only use `##` through `#####`.
 - I never go beyond `subsubsubsection` in Rnw files.
-- Any occurrence of one or two `#` is converted to a new `section` in an Rnw file whereas a section converts to a `##` heading.
+- Any occurrence of a one- or two-`#` identified heading is converted to a new `section` heading in an Rnw file whereas a `section` heading converts to a `##` heading.
-- Similarly, five- or six-`#` identified heading in Rmd convert to the maximum `subsubsubsection` which back-converts to a `#####` heading.
+- Similarly, five- or six-`#` identified headings in Rmd convert to the maximum `subsubsubsection` which back-converts to a `#####` heading.
-- Three- and four-`#` identified Rmd headings convert to `subsection`- and `subsubsection`-identified Rnw headings, respectively, and vice versa.
+- Three- and four-`#` identified Rmd headings convert to `subsection` and `subsubsection` identified Rnw headings, respectively, and vice versa.
 As such, these are the only true one-to-one heading conversions.

 This may all sound like a lot, but it's not.
 It does a decent job for now.
 It's not a true conversion and plenty of work may remain afterward.